Becoming a flatbed driver is unique from other types of trucking jobs.

 Curtain side trailer covers and curtain side self-supporting systems are also available.
 These can easily cover your freight by rolling forward or backward on the trailer.

-What Are the Skills Required to Be a Flatbed Driver?
+What Are the Skills Required to Get a Flatbed Trucking Job?

 Because flatbed trucking involves dealing with various types of freight, you’ll require a few unique abilities you may not have considered.